cuspycode/peerpaste/README.md

 Because I don't want to give away the source until I get compensation for my expenses for publishing the Android app.

+#### [iOS] Is there a version available for iOS?

+Not yet, but maybe it will happen if there is enough demand.

 #### [General] How do I change the service name advertised by mDNS?

 On Android the service name is the same as the Bluetooth device name.
 So to change it, go to the Bluetooth settings and open "Rename this device" where you can choose a new name.